sustainablelab/min-cpp/README.md

 	@./parse-headers.exe M
 	@ctags --c-kinds=+l -L headers.txt $(SRC).cpp
 ```

+Parse-headers is a simple C program that takes list of headers
+output by the preprocessor with the `-M` flag and reformats it a
+little so that `ctags` understands it.

 I also generate tags for all the third-party libs.
 This is the
 `lib-tags` recipe.
 When this recipe runs, `headers.txt` contains